The Standard High Line NYC

 The mid-century-mod-inflected lobby calls to mind a chic European airport, with polished granite check-in counters, a white marble floor and a quartet of free-form inky blue leather sofas.
 Plum shag runners warm things up, and we like the ceramic latticework walls.

-But the Standard is less a hotel than a walk-in kaleidoscope, with a moody drinks lounge and terrace adjoining the lobby, a boisterous beer garden tucked under the High Line that becomes an ice rink in the winter, a rooftop bar with a plunge pool, and a playful attitude.
+But the Standard is less a hotel than a walk-in kaleidoscope, with a moody drinks lounge and terrace adjoining the lobby, a boisterous beer garden tucked under the High Line, a plaza that becomes an ice rink in the winter, a rooftop bar with a plunge pool, and a playful attitude.

 The Standard bristles with energy and attracts throngs: guests, gawkers, cool types, would-be cool types.
 You don’t come here for peace and quiet.
 But if you crave serenity, what are you doing in the Meatpacking District?